aaamw2000/myLaTeX/README.md

 # myLaTeX
-Repo of all my LaTeX documents
+Repo for most of my LaTeX documents